gpolic/bigquery-data-validator/README.md

 # BigQuery Data Validator

+Validate Data in your BigQuery Dataset
-Google Apps Script that runs data quality checks (unique and not-null assertions) on BigQuery tables and sends alerts via Email and Slack.
+Google Apps Script runs data quality checks (unique and not-null assertions) on BigQuery tables.
+Set a trigger for the script and receive alerts via Email and Slack.

 ## Features